helidon-io/helidon/docs/mp/guides/tracing.md

 </figure>

 > [!NOTE]
 > A parent span might not depend on the result of the child.
-This is called a `FollowsFrom` reference, see [Open Tracing Semantic Spec][open-tracing-semantic-spec].
+This is called a `FollowsFrom` reference, see [Open Tracing Semantic Spec][open-tracing-sem].
 Note that the last span that writes the response after the root span ends falls into this category.

 You can examine span details by clicking on the span row.
 Refer to the image below, which shows the `security` span details, including timing information.
 You can see times for each space relative to the root span.
 These rows are annotated with `Server Start` and `Server Finish`, as shown in the third column.